 In the wake of every mass shooting tragedy in the United States, when the shooter turns out to be affiliated with a homegrown American kind of terrorism, such as racist or sexist terrorism, and especially when that shooter is a white male, politicians and the popular media turn to some predictable talking points.

-I’m writing this evergreen (journalism speak for “always timely”) blog post so I have something to reach for during those times, like right now, in the aftermath of the shooting in Las Vegas (& now Parkland), which is currently the deadliest one in U.S. history.
+I’m writing this evergreen (journalism speak for “always timely”) essay so I have something to reach for during those times, like right now, in the aftermath of the shooting in Las Vegas (& now Parkland & now Buffalo), which is currently the deadliest one in U.S. history.
 That will likely be surpassed if we do not pass some seriously revolutionary gun laws, which will likely require amending the Constitution given the very recent rulings on the matter.
-Thus: Evergreen.

 Mostly I’m going to point to some things that I’ve written on gun control and pull some quotes so I don’t have to do this song and dance every time.